LIBSVM Tools

 This is an extension of

-LIBLINEAR for fast training/testing of the degree-2 polynomial mappings of data.
-Currently it supports L1- and L2-loss linear SVM.
+LIBLINEAR for fast training/testing of the polynomial mappings of data.
+Currently we support degree-2 mapping for L2-regularized L1- and L2-loss linear SVC/SVR.
+If you need a higher degree mapping, we also have preliminary code.
+Please contact us.

 Yin-Wen Chang, Cho-Jui Hsieh, Kai-Wei Chang, Michael Ringgaard, and Chih-Jen Lin.
 Low-degree Polynomial Mappings of Data for SVM, 2009.